 The front head restraints tilt for extra comfort.
-To tilt the head restraint, do the following:

-- 1. Adjust the seatback to an upright driving or riding position. - 2.
+- 1. Adjust the seat backrest to an upright driving or riding position. - 2.
 Pivot the head restraint forward toward your head to the desired position.

 After the head restraint reaches the forward-most tilt position, pivot it forward again to release it to the rearward, un-tilted position.